reactjs/react.dev/beta/src/pages/learn/extracting-state-logic-into-a-reducer.md

 ## Consolidate state logic with a reducer {/*consolidate-state-logic-with-a-reducer*/}

 As your components grow in complexity, it can get harder to see all the different ways that a component's state gets updated at a glance.
-For example, the `TaskBoard` component below holds an array of `tasks` in state and uses three different event handlers to add, remove, and edit tasks:
+For example, the `TaskApp` component below holds an array of `tasks` in state and uses three different event handlers to add, remove, and edit tasks:

 <Sandpack>